Home

 My Journey....

-I blindly showed up to a Vinyasa Yoga class in 2014.
-Little did I know I was entering into a practice rooted in self study.
+What I kept hearing in the Yoga room was this: Keep showing up, it will get easier.
+What was going to get easier?
+I'd struggled with my body image and confidence my entire life and had no hope that I'd be able to quite down the inner critic so fierce in my mind.
+I began to really resonate with the philosphical teachings in class.
 Every time I showed up for class, I'd learn something new about myself.
 I discovered many things about how I was showing up for myself or not, how loud the voice of my inner critic was, and how in denial I was about the emotional discomfort I was holding onto.
-With regular practice, I started to see that I had been using food to numb the emotional discomfort throughout my life, even before 2008 (picture on the left).
+I started to see that I had been using food to numb the emotional discomfort throughout my life, even before 2008 (picture on the left).
 This awareness was a valuable discovery.

 Powered by